Jets QB Darnold leaves game after hard sack, then returns

 Darnold has missed games in his first two NFL seasons with a foot injury and mononucleosis.
 He looked to be severely hurt, but came back for the end of the next series, taking another sack.

+Denver tight end Noah Fant left in the third quarter with an ankle problem.
+He had five receptions for 35 yards when he departed.

+Broncos rookie wide receiver KJ Hamler hurt his hamstring and was done for the night.

-The Jets also lost defensive lineman Steve McLendon (knee), cornerback Bless Austin (calf) and tackle Chuma Edoga (shoulder) in the first period.
+The Jets also lost defensive lineman Steve McLendon (knee); cornerback Bless Austin (calf); tackle Chuma Edoga (shoulder) in the first period.
 McLendon was probable to return.
+In the second quarter, first-round draft pick Mekhi Becton, who did not start because of a shoulder problem but came in for Edoga, left.
+Then wide receiver Lawrence Cager, up from the practice squad, injured his hamstring and was doubtful to return.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL